STORROR PARKOUR PRO VIDEO GAME: INSIGHTS 1

 It was fascinating to see Toby explain to newcomers how to practise his preferred move.
 And how Sacha, with his innate positive attitude, always praises kids posting their Instagram clips.
 Also, how the most experienced members always have a word of encouragement and advice for others, and how light-hearted the whole conversation is, no need to take yourself too seriously!
 Because the parkour community is so great, it’s a very natural process to give back, and everyone feels welcome.

-As we said in the Kickstarter campaign, the making of this game is a collaborative process – our backers are very much part of it.
+The making of this game is a collaborative process, and our early access backers are very much involved.
 Here are some examples of people who are now part of the game for real!

 ‘You in the Game’ backer – Jude